quicwg/ops-drafts/draft-ietf-quic-manageability.md

   handshake; see Section 17.2 of {{QUIC-TRANSPORT}} for details.

 - version number: the version number is present in the long header, and identifies the version used for that packet.
-Note that during Version Negotiation (see {{version}} and Section 17.2.1 of {{QUIC-TRANSPORT}}), the version number field has a special value (0x00000000) that identifies the packet as a Version Negotiation packet.
+During Version Negotiation (see {{version}} and Section 17.2.1 of {{QUIC-TRANSPORT}}), the version number field has a special value (0x00000000) that identifies the packet as a Version Negotiation packet.
 QUIC versions that start with 0xff are